 That’s why it’s a good idea to look at the successful email marketing strategies of other companies.
 You might find a few that can imitate.

-Grammarly did that to great effect.
+Another idea is sharing top comments in the email, testimonial-style, like Grammarly has done in this example below.
 The company embedded a tweet in the email body as an incentive to get some additional subscribers.

 In the tweet, a user channeled Carly Rae Jepsen with this prose: